 - Employ memorization techniques used by actors.
 Actors don’t merely memorize a series of words.
-They also combine appropriate movements, and evaluate the intent behind the words to be delivered.
-This “active-experiencing” method of memorization was shown to also improve the memory and cognitive skills in older people who were taught the technique.
+They also combine appropriate movements and evaluate the intent behind the words to be delivered.
+This “active-experiencing” method of memorization was shown to also improve memory and cognitive skills in older people who were taught the technique.

 - Limbering your mind now may promote a limber mind in your latter years.